edkellytista9/LPCToolkitPd/README.md

 # LPCToolkitPd
 Mark Cartwright's LPC Toolkit for Pure Data.

-So far, the main piece of work is lpc_lpc~.c - actually resolves to mbc_lpc~ when compiled.
+So far, the main piece of work is mbc_lpc~.c

-It is the 8th of April, and I have not tested this yet.
-The aim is to remove any platform-specific libraries (vDSP for Apple, Gnu Scientific Library for Linux etc) and just have simple elegant C code.
-Apart from math.h - a standard C library, it should only contain the FFT routines from m_pd.h in terms of external functions.
+I have tried to implement this library using only C routines, and I am still uncertain whether I have correctly translated them from the original vDSP Accelerate library functions for Apple Mac OS X. mbc_lpc~ and mbc_lpc_blit~ compile, but I have not got them to work yet and in the case of mbc_lpc~ I haven't even got it to load properly in Pd.